Decorating Cakes with Fondant Icing

 I suggest that you get a book on flower making.
 You will be very happy that you did.
 My favorite book is by Scott Clark Woolley and also his products.

 If you want to get veiners and cutters, you should look at his site.
 The tools are about the same price as other companies but you will save money by being organized and purchasing as much as you can from the same vendor.
-If you start purchasing products in different places from different veiners your money will go out the door very fast because you will end up with items you don’t need just to get what you do need for a project.
+If you start purchasing products in different places from different veiners your money will go out the door very fast because you will end up with items you do not need just to get what you do need for a project.

-I can’t tell you how many cutters I purchased from one company, and veiners from another company.
+I cannot tell you how many cutters I purchased from one company, and veiners from another company.
 Then they didn’t fit together and I had to go to a third vendor.
 In other words, wasted money!

 QUESTION: